 Purple Sand Beach Facts

-Purple Sand Beach Composition
+Purple Sand Beach Physical Description

 Purple Sand Beach Location and Geology

-Due to its angle and placement, the setting sun shines directly through the keyhole only during the weeks of the Winter Solstice.
+Additionally, just offshore sits the locally famous Keystone Arch, with a naturally occurring hole near its center.
+Due to its angle and placement, an incredible coincidence of Nature takes place here.
+That’s because the setting sun shines directly through the keyhole only during the weeks of the Winter Solstice.